Naomi Watts: Early roles and struggling career (1986–2000)

-She then won a supporting role in the futuristic 1995 film Tank Girl, winning the role of "Jet Girl" after nine auditions.
-The film was met with mixed reviews and flopped at the box office, although it has gone on to become something of a cult classic.
-Throughout the rest of the decade, she took mostly supporting roles in films and occasionally considered leaving the business, but: "there were always little bites.
+After nine auditions, she won a supporting role of "Jet Girl" in the futuristic film Tank Girl (1995).
+The film met mixed reviews and flopped at the box office.
+It has since become something of a cult classic.
+Throughout the rest of the decade, Watts took mostly supporting roles in films.
+Occasionally she considered leaving the business, but: "there were always little bites.
 Whenever I felt I was at the end of my rope, something would come up.
 Something bad.
 But for me it was 'work begets work'; that was my motto."
-In 1996, she starred alongside Joe Mantegna, Kelly Lynch and J.T.
-Walsh in George Hickenlooper's action-thriller Persons Unknown; alongside James Earl Jones, Kevin Kilner and Ellen Burstyn in the period drama Timepiece; in Bermuda Triangle, a TV pilot that was not picked up for a full series, where she played a former documentary filmmaker who disappears in the Bermuda Triangle; and as the lead role in Children of the Corn IV: The Gathering, in which children in a small town become possessed under the command of a wrongfully murdered child preacher.
+In 1996, she starred alongside Joe Mantegna, Kelly Lynch and J. T. Walsh in George Hickenlooper's action-thriller Persons Unknown; alongside James Earl Jones, Kevin Kilner and Ellen Burstyn in the period drama Timepiece; in Bermuda Triangle, a TV pilot that was not picked up for a full series, where she played a former documentary filmmaker who disappears in the Bermuda Triangle; She had the lead role in Children of the Corn IV: The Gathering, in which children in a small town become possessed under the command of a wrongfully murdered child preacher.